openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

-# Speech Recognition Python\* Demo
+# Speech Recognition DeepSpeech Python\* Demo

-This demo demonstrates Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.
+This demo shows Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.

-It works with version 0.6.1 as well, and should also work with other models trained with Mozilla DeepSpeech 0.6.x/0.7.x/0.8.x with ASCII alphabets.
+It works with version 0.6.1 as well, and should also work with other models trained with Mozilla DeepSpeech 0.6.x/0.7.x/0.8.x/0.9.x with ASCII alphabets.

 ## How It Works